Exopandora/WorldUpgrader/README.md

 1. Install [fabric-language-kotlin](https://github.com/FabricMC/fabric-language-kotlin/)
 2. Build the mod `gradlew build`
 3. Install the mod
+4. Add the jvm argument `-Dworldupgrader.versions=1.21.5` to your launcher profile or server script
-4. Load the world you want to upgrade (this may take a while!)
+5. Load the world you want to upgrade (this may take a while!)
-5. Uninstall the mod
+6. Uninstall the mod
+7. Remove the jvm argument from your launcher profile or server script